Lednerb/bilberry-hugo-theme/README.md

 ### Reposted Article/Duplicated Content
-If you need to repost an article from another website, or if you have duplicate content on your own site for SEO reasons, you should link this content to the original URL.
+If you need to repost an article from another website, or if you have duplicate content on your own site, you should link this content to the original URL, so it's correctly processed by SEO.
 To do so, define the `original_url` front matter variable in your post, for example:
 ```
 original_url: "https://example.org/path/to/content"